 - Teach others about a topic - A cartoon can teach people about a topic or event that they might not know about.
-For example, a writer can make a cartoon about the meaning behind Thanksgiving. - Provide an opinion on a topic - A cartoon can show the writer's opinion on a specific event or topic.
-For example, a writer might draw a cartoon that shows who he or she wants to become the next president! - Convince people to buy something - A cartoon can convince people to purchase a specific product or service.
-For example, a writer can make a cartoon that says that slime is on sale for \$2.99 at Target. (\\)
+For example, a writer can make a cartoon about how the sense of smell works. - Provide an opinion on a topic - A cartoon can show the writer's opinion on a specific event or topic.
+For example, a writer might draw a cartoon that shows why he or she thinks people should stop using plastic water bottles. - Convince people to buy something - A cartoon can convince people to purchase a specific product or service.
+For example, a writer can make a cartoon that says that slime is on sale for \$2.99 at Target.